tezoatlipoca/canuseeme/README.md

 Options:
 --port=PORT			  Port to listen on.
 Default is 5000 --bind=IP			    IP address to bind to.
 Default is *
 --hostname=URL		URL to use in links.
-Default is http://localhost    //future - when there are admin pages --runlevel=LEVEL	Log level.
-Default is Information                   //.net levels debug, trace, information, warn, fatal --sitecss=URL			URL to the site stylesheet.
-Default is null         //future - when there are admin pages --sitepng=URL			URL to the site favicon.ico.
-Default is null        //future - when there are admin pages --help            This
+Default is http://localhost --runlevel=LEVEL	Log level.
+Default is Information (Trace -> Debug -> Information -> Warn -> Fatal) --sitecss=URL			PATH to the site stylesheet.
+Default is null
+--sitepng=URL			PATH to the site favicon.ico (jpg and png).
+Default is null --help            This
 ```
 ## Using: